NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 You can also gain karma for sharing your node's resources such as CPU, memory, bandwidth, etc

-### The OASIS API Will Use Reputation Interchange from Sacred Capital
+### The OASIS API Will Use The Reputation Interchange From Sacred Capital

 We have partnered with Sacred Capitial to use the Reputation Interchange to help power the Karma system across the Holochain Ecosystem and beyond...